omartan/Unsplash-Random-Demo/README.md

 # What is MVVM?

 Stands for Model-View-ViewModel.
-Is an evolution from MVC, but don't make the mistake thinking the C is replaced with the VM as it's a bit more then that.
+Is an evolution from MVC, but don't make the mistake thinking the C is replaced with the VM as it's a bit more than that.

 ![MVVM Image](https://koenig-media.raywenderlich.com/uploads/2019/12/MVVM-Diagram.png)